 Send the document to firstname.lastname@example.org in both of these formats

 2. PDF, unless that is not appropriate for the specific document

-5. Once the document (in both formats) is ready, email them the librarian (Emily).
-The librarian will attach them to the corresponding page in the repository and those will become the authoritative copies.
+After you submit the document in two formats of the document to the librarian, the librarian will attach them to the corresponding page in the repository and those will become the authoritative copies.